No products in the cart.

 All attendees and audio orders for this program receive a free copy of our 180 min webinar, “What are the Immigration Consequences of a Criminal Conviction” (usually $245).

-And, whether you attend our programs or not, don’t miss your FREE copy of our Exam Prep Course Study Tips – available for all.
+And, whether you attend our programs or not, don’t miss your FREE copy of our California Legal Specialist Exam Prep Course Study Tips – available for all.
 This program is compiled from four of our Exam Prep courses held in 2015.
 Approximately 2.5 hours long.
 Click here to order the download FREE, even if you are not purchasing this program.
 If you are purchasing this program, you will automatically receive the two free audio programs just mentioned when you attend the event.

 If you took this course in 2015 and did not pass the exam, please call us about a special rate at (626) 298-6353.

-Please note: Because we cannot know exactly what specific questions and issues the bar will test on, and their “potential topic list” is vast, our program covers most of those topics that the bar lists they might test, but not all.
+Please note: Because we cannot know exactly what specific questions and issues the California Department of Legal Specialization will test on, and their “potential topic list” is vast, our program covers most of those topics that the bar lists they might test, but not all.
 This means that we cannot guarantee every single question or issue that appears on your exam is covered in our course (that would pretty much be impossible).
 We also strongly recommend you begin studying for the exam early – as early as summer.
 Last minute studying, even with the help of this course, is always a risky proposition when it comes to such a difficult exam covering so many areas of law.